Our Inspiring Curriculum at Hillstone School

 The projects have all been carefully chosen to provide breadth and relevance for our children.
 For instance, ‘Proud to be a Brummie’ teaches the children about the history and geography of the city in which they live, building on learning from our local area project, ‘We Love Shard End.’
 Year 1’s ‘Fins, Feathers and Feet’ project takes them to our link farm for the very first time, a visit they repeat three times over the course of their time at Hillstone, working to enhance a great deal of their science learning.

-We also run themed weeks across the academic year including ‘Science Week’ and ‘When I Grow Up’ week.
+We also run themed weeks across the academic year including ‘Science Week’ and our annual Hillstone Literary Festival.

 The Early Years